mcaceresb/stata-gtools/docs/faqs.md

 - Java plugins (I don't like Java)
 - C and C++ plugins

-Sergio Correa's `ftools` tests the limits of mata and achieves excellent results, but Mata cannot compare to the raw speed a low level language like C would afford.
+Sergio Correia's `ftools` tests the limits of mata and achieves excellent results, but Mata cannot compare to the raw speed a low level language like C would afford.
 The only question is whether the overhead reading and writing data to and from C compensates the speed gain, and in this case it does.